Skadefryd/spaden/README.md

-# Arnfinn - the FINN.no CSS framework
+# Spaden - the FINN.no CSS framework

-To be added...
+There is a Scandnavian sfigure of speech which is [call a spade a spade](https://en.wikipedia.org/wiki/Call_a_spade_a_spade).
+The is the reason this project is called Spaden.

 ## Building